cloudmesh-community/hid-sp18-705/project-report/report.md

 URL that can be used to request the result of each transaction.
 However, one transaction attempts to CREATE a Work resource with a paraprofessional user asset.
-This transaction should fail with a `ValidationError`, as shown in the following listing:
+This transaction should fail with a `ValidationError`, as shown in the following:

 ```
 BIBFRAME Work (IUL Paraprofessionals):